apache/libcloud/docs/compute/pricing.rst

 .. note::

-    This functionality is only available in Libcloud trunk and higher.
+    This functionality is only available in Libcloud 0.14.0 and above.

 By default Libcloud reads pricing data from ``data/pricing.json`` file which is included in the release package.
 If you want to use a custom pricing file,